-The Group is strongly capitalised with total equity of £104 million, total assets of £846 million and liquidity of £151 million.
+The Group is strongly capitalised with total equity of £113.5 million, total assets of £953.9 million and liquidity of £150.2 million.

 The Group undertakes an annual planning round which assesses the Group's profitability, capital and liquidity position over a 4 year time horizon.
-As part of the going concern assessment, stress scenarios are applied to the base case financial plan, the outcomes of which determine whether the group remains a going concern under these scenarios over the assessment period.
+As part of the going concern assessment, stress scenarios are applied to the base case financial plan, the outcomes of which determine whether the group remain a going concern under these scenarios over the assessment period.